Why was the KU School of Engineering the right choice for you?

 What advice do you have for prospective graduate students?

-My first advice is to learn about the professor’s work before contacting him/her to ask him/her questions about their research and the opportunities available in the lab.
+My best advice is to learn about the professor’s work before contacting him/her to ask him/her questions about their research and the opportunities available in the lab.
 If they see that you did not look into his latest publications or work before talking to them, they will have a bad impression of you.
-In addition, if you have the chance to visit KU, do it!
-The staff of the School of Engineering can schedule a visit for you, which will answer all the questions you have when you are looking for KU online.
+However, before you contact the professor, contact the students who work in the lab.
+You can get those names from us (Graduate Ambassadors), lab websites, or department administrators.
+You might have only one conversation with the professor you want to work for, so make sure to get as much information needed before you talk to him/her.